naphatkrit/FuncPy/README.md

-# PyFunc
+# FuncPy
-PyFunc is a functional programming library for Python.
+FuncPy is a functional programming library for Python.